canonical/cloud-init/doc/rtd/reference/base_config_reference.rst

 ==========

 :file:`cloud.cfg` isn't present in any of ``cloud-init``'s source files.
-The `configuration is templated`_ and customised for each distribution supported by ``cloud-init``.
+The `configuration is templated`_ and customized for each distribution supported by ``cloud-init``.

 Base configuration keys